 Head and neck injuries were the most common (28 percent), followed by arms (24 percent), face (18 percent), and legs (17 percent).
 Soft-tissue injuries were also the most prevalent (29 percent), followed by strains and sprains (21 percent), cuts (20 percent), and broken bones (10 percent).

 Theme Park Safety Regulations

 While the Consumer Product Safety Commission regulates portable rides like those you find at state and county fairs, there is no federal oversight of fixed rides at theme parks.
 While theme park rides are regularly checked by state and local inspectors, the industry is largely self-regulated.

 All theme parks with permanent rides, however, must disclose ride-related injuries that require immediate hospital stays of at least 24 hours.
 Theme parks negotiated this self-reporting arrangement to avoid routine inspections.
 Worse yet, while there are industry standards, they’re not the law in every state.

-Organizations like the Center for Injury and Policy Research, which studies child injuries in the United States, has called for the creation of a national database or a national system put in place so we can track and get a true picture of the dangers of roller coasters.
+Some organizations have called for the creation of a national database or a national system to track and get a true picture of the dangers of roller coasters.

 Most roller coasters and thrill rides feature warnings that pregnant women and people who have heart conditions or other health issues should not ride.

-The Community Table website lists some excellent safety tips for those riding roller coasters or extreme theme park rides.
-Most of the tips are common sense and include reading and following the rules, keeping your eyes looking forward and your head up to avoid neck injury and urging riders to talk to the ride operator if they have questions or see something amiss.
+There are some excellent safety tips for those riding roller coasters or extreme theme park rides.
+Most of the suggestions are common sense and include reading and following the rules, keeping your eyes looking forward and your head up to avoid neck injury, and urging riders to talk to the ride operator if they have questions or see something amiss.